“Self care looks like doing something right now that you don’t want to do in order to take care of your future self.”- Amanda E. White, LPC

 “If I live my whole life like that, I will never rest, that sounds exhausting!”
 I hear you.
 But I also think we may be misunderstanding the concept then.

 If you’re sick, skipping the gym, calling out of work, pushing away laundry and SLEEPING are something your future self will thank you for.

 This is the thing- we all want a black-and-white rule.
 Something that we can always rely on to follow.
 But life isn’t like that.
 Self care is certainly not like that.
 Context is everything.
 Your motives and intentions behind what you do matter.

-AND most importantly, what may be self care for you may not be self care for someone else.
+AND most importantly, what may be self care for you may not be for someone else.
 So try to not compare yourself with other people (especially on Instagram!)
 We all have different needs and values, so our self care is going to look different.

 Try to not be hard on yourself and give yourself grace to remember, that learning how to take care of yourself is a lifelong JOURNEY.
 It will evolve and change depending on what’s going on in your life.